arvkevi/tgviz/README.md

 ### App Performance
 After landing on the site, please allow a few seconds for the application to start.

-Switching between `PCA` and `UMAP` dimensionality reduction algorithms are relatively quick, however selecting `TSNE` takes 15-20 seconds to load. `TSNE` is
+Switching between `PCA` and `UMAP` dimensionality reduction algorithms are relatively quick, however selecting `TSNE` takes 15-20 seconds to load.

 ### Project Personal Genotypes
 The [plot_walkthrough.ipynb](https://github.com/arvkevi/tgviz/blob/master/notebooks/plot_walkthrough.ipynb) in the notebooks directory outlines how to project genotype data from your own `.vcf` into the 1000 Genomes Project population space.